Favorite Moments from Star Wars: Clone Wars

 May the 4th Be With You – 2023 Plan

 This is the third year I plan to participate in my May the 4th / May Star Wars month challenge.
-Every May, I set aside Star Wars content whether it be books, comics, video games, and TV shows or movies to watch throughout the month.
+Every May, I set aside Star Wars content, whether it be books, comics, video games, TV shows, or movies, to watch throughout the month.
 To keep myself on track, I write a preview post where I talk about my goals and then a recap post at the end of the month to see what I ended up completing.
 It’s become a tradition, and I look forward to it every year.
 I wanted to share what my 2023 May the 4th / Star Wars plan is for this year.

 Books and Comics

-The second book I plan on reading is Star Wars Leia: Princess of Alderaan also written by Claudia Gray.
+The second book I plan on reading is Star Wars: The Leia Chronicles, also written by Claudia Gray.
 This book seems to focus on Leia’s early years and how she became interested in the Rebellion.
-The final book I want to read is Star Wars Phasma by Delilah S. Dawson.
+The final book I want to read is Star Wars: Phasma by Delilah S. Dawson.
 Captain Phasma is one of the coolest characters that came from the new Star Wars films.
 I wish she played a bigger role throughout the franchise.
 I’m interested in reading more about her character and how she came to be.

 As far as comics, I don’t have any specific Star Wars comics that I plan on reading next month.
 However, Free Comic Book Day is in May, so I may find some Star Wars comics at my local comic book store to read.